St Barths is open again to ALL travel and tourism!

 Q What if I’ve already had Covid and have antibodies, do I still need a test 3 days before I travel?

-A YES – As it currently stands, there is not enough evidence to confirm that having had Covid & having Covid antibodies protect you from further infection or from spreading the virus, so the island is still requesting proof of a Covid-negative RT-PCR test performed within 3 days prior your visit to the island.
+A YES – As it currently stands, there is not enough evidence to confirm that having had Covid & having Covid antibodies protect you from further infection or from spreading the virus, so the island is still requesting proof of a Covid-negative RT-PCR or appropriate antigen test performed within 3 days prior your visit to the island.
 However, the science is evolving rapidly so if this advice changes, we will certainly advise accordingly.

 Q What if I develop Covid symptoms on island?